evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 [**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/): Standard on the BMW i5 M60 xDrive Touring, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

+[**Front Cross Traffic Assist (FCTA)**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Optional on the BMW i5 M60 xDrive Touring, this driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

 [**Rear Cross Traffic Alert (RCTA)**](../../../../technology/driverassistance/rearcrosstrafficalert/): Optional on the BMW i5 M60 xDrive Touring, this system uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

-[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/): Optional on the BMW i5 M60 xDrive Touring, this driver assist system helps drivers avoid or mitigate frontal collisions.
+[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/): Standard on the BMW i5 M60 xDrive Touring, this driver assist system helps drivers avoid or mitigate frontal collisions.

 [**Automatic Emergency Braking (AEB)**](../../../../technology/driverassistance/automaticemergencybraking/): Standard on the BMW i5 M60 xDrive Touring, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

 [**Automatic Emergency Steering (AES)**](../../../../technology/driverassistance/automaticemergencysteering/): Optional on the BMW i5 M60 xDrive Touring, this system assists in avoiding collisions by automatically steering the vehicle in an emergency.

+[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Optional on the BMW i5 M60 xDrive Touring, this side assist system helps to detect traffic in blind spots.

+[**Exit Warning**](../../../../technology/driverassistance/exitwarning/): Standard on the BMW i5 M60 xDrive Touring, this system that alerts occupants against opening doors if there is a risk of hitting something.

 ### Driving Automation